Stargazing Nights - SOLD OUT

 If you do not have a ticket, you cannot attend tonight's event.
 Please do not just show up and argue with our astronomers.
 That is just not cool!
 There will be several other events this autumn.

-Take a moment to catch up on some awesome astro-happenings this weekend and coming week in:
+Take a moment to catch up on some happenings at Frosty Drew Observatory and in space in:

 If you are looking for that awesome astronomy thing to do or just want a night out to experience the cosmos under the darkest skies in Rhode Island, then this is your chance.